A complete guide to Freshdesk ticket status codes

 Freshdesk ticket status codes are essential for API interactions.
 When you're updating a ticket programmatically from another application or a custom script, you must use these numeric codes (e.g., "4" for "Resolved"), as the API does not recognize the plain-text status names.

 Yes, marking a ticket as "Pending" (status code "3") is particularly useful because it automatically pauses the SLA clock.
-This ensures your team's performance metrics aren't negatively affected by delays caused by waiting on external information, such as from the customer.
+This ensures your team's performance metrics reflect active work time, excluding delays caused by waiting on external information.

 A "Resolved" ticket means an agent has sent a solution and is awaiting customer confirmation; it can revert to "Open" if the customer replies.
 A "Closed" ticket signifies finalization, usually after customer confirmation or a set time, and cannot be reopened directly; a new ticket is created if the issue resurfaces.

 You can automate changes to Freshdesk ticket status codes using Freshdesk's built-in Dispatcher and Observer rules, or even via "Email Commands."
-For more complex, intelligent automation based on ticket content, tools like eesel AI can automatically triage and update statuses.
+For more complex, intelligent automation based on ticket content, tools like eesel AI can automatically triage and update statuses within your Freshdesk environment.

-No, custom Freshdesk ticket status codes and advanced automation features like those found in Dispatcher and Observer rules are typically available starting from Freshdesk's paid plans, such as the Growth, Pro, or Enterprise tiers.
-The Free plan offers only basic ticketing.
+Custom Freshdesk ticket status codes and advanced automation features like those found in Dispatcher and Observer rules are typically available starting from Freshdesk's paid plans, such as the Growth, Pro, or Enterprise tiers.
+The Free plan is a great starting point for teams needing basic ticketing capabilities.

 Share this post